josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

 ## 9. Red Teaming
 Examines adversary mindset
 but does not examine **the ecology created by our own moves**.
-CRAKEN uses it as seasoning.
+C.R.A.K.E.N. uses it as seasoning.

 ---

-# 🟩 Foreign Systems the CRAKEN Has Also “Eaten”
+# 🟩 Foreign Systems the C.R.A.K.E.N.
+Has Also “Eaten”
-*(i.e., what global rivals use that CRAKEN supersedes)*
+*(i.e., what global rivals use that C.R.A.K.E.N. supersedes)*

 ## 1. Russian Reflexive Control
 Manipulates perception but does not map ecological feedback.
-CRAKEN is more complex.
+C.R.A.K.E.N. is more complex.

 ## 2. China’s “Comprehensive National Power”
 Quantifies influence but lacks psychological reflexivity.
-CRAKEN consumes it.
+C.R.A.K.E.N. consumes it.

 ## 3. Israel’s “MABAM” (Campaign Between Wars)
 Predictive, but still linear.